Assistant Professor of Practice

 Throughout his time at A&M, Andrew mastered a number of box-sets for Rhino Records (including Burt Bacharach, The Doobie Brothers, Alice Cooper), many of which used original master tapes – a testament to his fastidiousness, as these priceless tapes require extreme care in their handling and audio transfers.
-Andrew’s mastering of Rhino’s Have a Nice Decade box set earned a Grammy nomination in 1999 for Best Historical Album, for which the Recording Academy categorically commended his mastering work.
+Andrew’s mastering of Rhino’s Have a Nice Decade box set earned a Grammy nomination in 1999 for Best Historical Album, for which The Recording Academy categorically commended his mastering work.

 A&M Records always maintained a high standard for quality, and Andrew was part of the team tasked with evaluating record releases, as well as new gear for the studio, in order to ensure the manufacturing excellence for which they were revered.
 Working with JVC on their XRCD, they refined the mastering and manufacturing process to produce the highest quality audio in the CD format.
 He was the last person operating the cutting lathe for the studio, still cutting lacquer masters for vinyl production, even after the mainstream shift toward digital media.
 His vast understanding of both digital and analog systems enabled him to work with producers and engineers looking to strengthen the quality of their music in both formats.

 Andrew continues to freelance as a consultant for record labels, individual artists, and fellow producers.
-His vast experience leads to opportunities in everything from improving audio quality in studio design and equipment construction, to systematizing audio production and archiving methodologies.
+His varied experience leads to opportunities in everything from improving audio quality in studio design and equipment construction, to systematizing audio production and archiving methodologies.
 He also engineers and manufactures high-end audio cables and balanced power systems for G Ride Audio, a company specializing in hand-crafted audio electronics with superior sound quality.
 Andrew enjoys his freelance work as an audio, mixing, and mastering engineer for musical artists as well as for live television at the NFL Network.